Medically reviewed by Majesta Health Medical Review Team

 5. Is compounded semaglutide safe?

-Compounded semaglutide prepared by a properly licensed and inspected pharmacy uses FDA-registered active pharmaceutical ingredient and follows United States Pharmacopeia standards.
-The safety profile of compounded semaglutide is generally consistent with brand-name semaglutide because both deliver the same active ingredient.
+Compounded semaglutide prepared by a properly licensed and inspected pharmacy uses a pharmaceutical-grade active ingredient and follows United States Pharmacopeia standards.
+Compounded semaglutide is not FDA-approved as a final product and is not interchangeable with brand-name semaglutide.
 Safety in practice depends on three independent things: pharmacy quality, physician evaluation, and honest patient disclosure.

 What good pharmacy quality looks like